-Need a dental implant in San Juan?
+Need dental implants in San Juan, PR?
 Tooth loss can have a number of negative effects on a patient’s oral health and self-esteem.
 Many patients who are missing one or several teeth feel self-conscious in social situations and experience discomfort on a daily basis.
 At Durán and Martínez Cosmetic and Reconstructive Dentistry, we understand the physical and emotional stresses that tooth loss can bring, and we provide the very best restorative dental care to help patients restore their oral health, appearance and confidence.
-San Juan dentist Dr. Ramon Durán has more than 25 years of experience, as well as thorough training in implant dentistry.
-He is proud to offer dental implants restorations to his patients.
-Learn more about dental implants and restorations below and contact the practice at 787-754-2270 today to schedule a consultation.
+Dr. Ramon Durán has more than 25 years of experience, as well as thorough training in implant dentistry.
+He is proud to offer dental implant restorations to his patients.
+Learn more about dental implants and restorations below and contact the practice at 844-208-0372 today to schedule a consultation.

 What Are Dental Implants?